 Have you ever imagined sitting in a far-away land and tasting some really weird stuff?
-Celebrity Chef Anthony Bourdain does more than imagine… he’s goes out and eats whatever is put in front of his nose.
+Celebrity Chef Anthony Bourdain does more than imagine… he’s eats whatever is put in front of his nose.
 And most of it sounds really awful!
 Now, you can read all about it, in A Cook’s Tour: In search of the Perfect Meal.

 How about a little sip of clear juice from a bottle filled with snakes, coiled around a beaked bird still dressed in all its feathers?
 It’s popular in Vietnam.
 No?
 Well, then.
 Maybe a nest of hardened spit from a Chinese swallow appeals?
 Bird-nest soup is the most expensive dish in China, where they’ve been enjoying it for hundreds and hundreds of years.
 If you are brave enough to taste it, Anthony says it’s like noodles, pretty ordinary.
 “The chunks are the problem,” he says.
 “They come from hacking up a whole pigeon.
 Meat, bones, eyes, beak, and all go into a drained coconut shell, and are then cooked with the nest, medicinal herbs, dates, scallions, ginger, and the swallows’ eggs.”
 Lots of folks like this dish.
 Maybe you would too?
 Perhaps you would even classify it as the perfect meal?